whiskyechobravo/kerko/README.md

    no progress indicator).
 In production use, that command is usually added to the crontab file for regular execution (with enough time between executions for each to complete before the next one starts).

+   The `--debug` switch is optional.
+If you use it, some messages will give you an idea of the sync process' progress.
+If you omit it, the command will run silently unless there are warnings or errors.

    To list all commands provided by Kerko: